-I sometimes forget that there are people in Crewe that can read.
+When I visit a more downtrodden town, I sometimes forget that there are people there that can read.
+Or want to read.
 Novels I mean, not the instructions on their Methadone medication or the text of a police caution.

-For the purchasement of some reading fodder those eschewing Amazon have Waterstones but it’s not the cheapest place to buy books.
-I remember one book being £20 in there and £6.99 in nearby bargain chain The Works (nothing to do with heroin needles though).
-A cheaper alternative is to visit Rhode Island Coffee for a free read as this branch has shelf loads of books to flick through if you fancy a few lines of Jo Nesbo.
+Crewies though, wishing to score some reading fodder whilst eschewing Amazon, have Waterstones but it’s not the cheapest place to buy books.
+I remember one being £20 in there and £6.99 in nearby bargain chain The Works (nothing to do with heroin needles though).
+A cheaper alternative is to get a free read in Rhode Island Coffee as this branch has shelf loads of books to flick through if you need to get a hit of a few lines of Jo Nesbo.

-Like all Rhode Island Coffee shops, its walls also hold a smattering of pictures from the obscure to the esoteric providing gawking material for punters as they chow down on toasted teacakes.
-If the excitement isn’t too much, there is also a large array of colourful mugs ranged along eight shelves which makes you wonder if there has been a robbery somewhere down the road in Stoke-on-Trent.
+Like all Rhode Island Coffee shops, its walls also hold a smattering of pictures from the obscure to the esoteric providing gawking material for punters chowing down on toasted teacakes.
+If the excitement isn’t too much, there is also a large array of colourful mugs ranged along eight shelves which makes you wonder if there’s been a robbery recently down the road in Stoke-on-Trent.

-So it’s quite agreeable inside with a chilled vibe with ‘coffee music’ at the perfect volume.
-Downlights and peculators converted into dangly lights shine onto wooden tables, upholstered chairs and the odd bonket.
+So it’s quite agreeable inside with ‘coffee music’ playing at the perfect volume whilst percolators converted into dangly lights shine onto wooden tables, upholstered chairs and the odd bonket.

-I was a shade giddy with excitement when this place opened in 2016 as I’d had a few pleasant experiences in sister branches (in various grimy Northern towns).
-This was before there was a Starbucks in Crewe and even less options for bean juice than there is now.
-The staff were excellent; there was a Thai guy who was very friendly and a tall Geordie manager who seemed to be on top of things.
+I was a shade giddy with excitement when this place opened in 2016 as I’d had a few pleasant experiences in sister branches in grimy Northern towns.
+The staff were excellent; there was a Thai guy who was hyper-friendly and a towering Geordie manager who seemed to be on top of things (literally).
 Much like Cafe Nero in Nantwich, the staff moved onwards and upwards and replacements seemed less capable and as willing to engage with customers.
-Recently though the staff here seemed to be much more amiable, awake and able to operate a Gaggia.
+Recently though the staff here seemed to be much more amiable, on-the-ball and able to operate a Gaggia.
 Which is all you can ask for really.

-That said one this particular afternoon my gluten-free toast was soggy and the dopey waitress, maybe waiting to go into rehab, thought I wouldn’t want a knife to spread my butter.
+That said, this particular afternoon my gluten-free toast was soggy and the waitress seemed to think that I wouldn’t want a knife to spread my butter.
 Was I supposed to use my effing tallywhacker then?
-Still my latte was fine and maybe she was having an off day like the town itself does every day.
+Still my latte was fine and maybe she was having an off day like the town itself does every day sadly.

 It’s been interesting to see whether a place like his could survive in Crewe.
-I’ve heard a few of the more scabbier visitors moaning that somewhere so ‘posh’ won’t survive.
-Presumably they were used to getting a coffee from the local ASDA or drinking mud and water in a ditch somewhere.
+I heard a couple of passing Neanderthals bemoaning that is was ‘too posh’ – presumably they were used to getting a coffee from the local ASDA or drinking mud and water in a ditch somewhere.